 Allow me to explain.
 Many of your clients have marketing departments that are led by a senior marketer that has been hired to do his/her job swiftly, strategically, wisely, economically and with the best interest of the strategic plan in mind.
 This often means that decisions that cost tens and hundreds of thousands of dollars must be made every day in order to take advantage of market timing.
 That’s not to say they are left to take their budgets on a joy ride and are making decisions in isolation….far from it.

 I’ve been in this position.
 I was a Marketing Manager at Time Warner Cable for nearly 10 years.
 I wasn’t even the senior marketer at that time, but at no time was it unclear to me what my charge was because I was a part of the business and marketing planning process.
 It was my job.

 Marketing was looked to as a key driver of my division’s business growth.
 We were looked to as decision makers.
-We had a CEO that knew he would lose his job if cash flow wasn’t met too many years in a row.
+We had a CEO who knew he would lose his job if cash flow wasn’t met too many years in a row.
 After all, we were a public company, so the shareholder was king.
-That meant the Marketing Department was on the hot seat, too.
+That meant the marketing department was on the hot seat, too.
 Was that scary?
 A little.
 Was that empowering?
 Absolutely!

 I know this isn’t an apples-to-apples comparison, but there is still much to learn from how your clients conduct business.
 How is this relevant, and what might you do to improve your situation?